 Through many iterations of the visual language, I worked to design a clean and modern style, unique in the world of MMORPGs.
 I relied on white space as much as possible to create natural divisions between text and images, instead of using excessive borders and dividers.

 I used consistent typeface styles to create hierarchies of information, which is especially important in text-heavy interfaces.
 I also converted the type to support localization of other latin-based languages and Cyrillic.
 OpenSans was chosen as the game’s typeface for most in-game text based on its readability, large character set, and numerous weights.

-Based off of mockups made in Illustrator, Photoshop, and Adobe XD, I constructed these in Unity, using its UI toolset.
-These also make full use of the layout tools, including layout groups and content size fitters to ensure the window’s content still looks good if it is resized.
+Based off of complete mockups I made in Illustrator, Photoshop, and Adobe XD, I constructed these in Unity, using its UI toolset.
+I made full use of the layout tools, including layout groups and content size fitters, to ensure the windows’ contents look consistent at different sizes and aspect ratios.

 Being an MMO, Crowfall requires the player to be able to view a lot of information, and it can't all be on screen at once.
 Tooltips were used throughout the UI to provide very detailed information.

 The game design would often require large amounts of text in these tooltips, providing the challenge of displaying all of the necessary information in an understandable way.
 This made it especially important to effectively use different text styles, colors, spacing, and capitalization to create clear hierarchies of information.